Chevrolet Express Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Chevrolet Express are $1,340 a year including full coverage.
-Comprehensive insurance costs on average $280 a year, collision insurance costs $512, and liability coverage costs around $390.
-A policy with only liability insurance costs as low as $452 a year, and a high-risk policy costs $2,896 or more.
-Teens pay the most at up to $5,012 a year.
+The average insurance rates for a Chevrolet Express are $1,340 a year including full coverage.
+Comprehensive insurance costs an estimated $280, collision costs $512, and liability costs around $390.
+Liability-only coverage costs as low as $452 a year, with high-risk coverage costing $2,896 or more.
+16-year-old drivers cost the most to insure at $5,012 a year or more.

 Average premium for full coverage: $1,340

-Rates are based on $500 comprehensive and collision deductibles, liability limits of 30/60, and includes UM/UIM and medical coverage.
-Rates include averaging for all 50 U.S. states and Express trim levels.
+Rate estimates include $500 policy deductibles, 30/60 liability limits, and includes UM/UIM and medical coverage.
+Prices are averaged for all 50 U.S. states and for all Express models.

-For the average driver, insurance rates for a Chevrolet Express range from as low as $452 for a discount liability-only rate to a high of $2,896 for a driver that may need high-risk insurance.
+For a driver around age 40, Chevrolet Express insurance rates go from as low as $452 for a discount liability-only rate to the much higher price of $2,896 for a driver required to buy high-risk insurance.

 Use the form below to get customized rates for your location.